 To Report or To Not Report

-Reporting a sexual assault to law enforcement is a very individualized decision that victims will need to make for themselves.
+Reporting a sexual assault to law enforcement is a very personal decision that victims will need to make for themselves.
 Remember, if your friend decides not to report, they are still fully entitled to support services and medical care.
-If your friend does decide to report, you will need to know what to expect from the criminal justice system.
+If your friend does decide to report, you will need to know what to expect from the different systems that may be encountered.
 Below is a brief overview of what to expect.
-Your local sexual assault program advocate will be able to more fully help you understand the process in your area and to support you through it.
+Your local sexual assault program advocate will be able to help you understand the process in your area and to support you through it.

-A sexual assault evidence kit, sometimes called a “rape kit,” is performed by medical personnel to collect evidence at the request of law enforcement.
+A sexual assault evidence collection kit is performed by medical personnel to collect evidence following a sexual assault.
+This exam can be performed whether or not your friend decides to report the sexual assault to law enforcement.
 Although medical personnel who collect the evidence are well-trained, the process may be uncomfortable.
-Support is important; your friend may need you to be there.
-The cost of collection of the evidence will be assessed to the county.
-However, there may be other costs incurred at the hospital for medical treatment that are not considered part of the evidence kit.
+Support is important and your friend may need you to be there.
+The cost of collection of the evidence will be charged to the county in which the assault occurred.
+However, there may be other costs at the hospital for medical treatment that is not considered part of the evidence kit.
 If your friend has reported the assault to law enforcement, she/he may be eligible for Crime Victims’ Compensation benefits that can help pay for financial losses such as medical expenses, lost wages, counseling/therapy, and other costs related to the assault.

 Law Enforcement Response